python/typeshed/test_cases/README.md

 ### How the tests work

-None of the code in this directory is actually executed in typeshed's CI.
-Instead, type checkers are run on the test cases, in order to check whether typing errors are emitted at the places where we want them to be.
+The code in this directory are not intended to be directly executed.
+Instead, type checkers are run on the code, in order to check whether typing errors are emitted at the places where we want them to be.

 Some files in this directory simply contain samples of idiomatic Python, which should not (if the stubs are correct) cause a type checker to emit any errors.